wjdenny/wjdenny.github.io/content/@2022forte_second.md

 > The meaning of a thought, insight, or memory often isn't immediately clear.
 We need to write them down, revisit them, and view them from a different perspective in order to digest what they mean to us.
 It is exceedingly difficult to do that within the confines of our heads.
 We need an external medium in which to see our ideas from another vantage point, and writing things down is the most effective and convenient one ever invented.

-- [ ] #task Make lists of medications I've taken and put medical notes in Antheum.

 > - Is this sensitive information you'd like to keep secure?
 The content you save in your notes is easily accessible from any device, which is great for accessibility but not for security.
 Information like tax records, government documents, passwords, and health records shouldn't be saved in your notes.

 > it can be hard to know exactly what is worth preserving.
 I use an insightful exercise to help people make this decisions easier.
 I call it "Twelve Favorite Problems," inspired by Nobel Prize-winning physicist Richard Feynman.